Want our best pricing?

 Types of Load Distribution

-When purchasing decking for your pallet rack system, there are different types of load distribution which should be considered, based upon your specific requirement.
+When purchasing decking for your pallet rack system, different types of load distribution should be considered, based upon your specific requirement.

 Uniformly Distributed Load (UDL)